paparazzi/paparazzi/doc/sphinx/source/developer_guide/simulation/nps.rst

 .. developer_guide simulation nps

+.. _nps:

 ===========================
 NPS
 ===========================

 NPS (New Paparazzi Simulator) is a simulator with sensor and vehicle models that can use different FDM backends.

-By default, JSBSim is used as FDM (FlightDynamicModel), which allows for fairly complex airframes.
-JSBSim can be replaced by the FDM of your choice, such as Gazebo, for better visualization.
+By default, :ref:`jsbsim` is used as FDM (FlightDynamicModel), which allows for fairly complex airframes.
+JSBSim can be replaced by the FDM of your choice, such as :ref:`gazebo`, for better visualization.

 NPS is capable of simulating rotorcraft and fixedwing airframes, with the possibility to add more complex aircrafts/hybrids if a proper model is built using one of the FDM backends.